Feminism in Francoist Spain and the democratic transition period: Francoist anti-feminism

 Francoist ideologies about womanhood and anti-feminism mirrored those of the Italian fascists and German Nazis of the 1930s and 1940s.
-Broader goals around women included utilizing them to increase the population, strengthen the family around a patriachial structure and control the lives of women.
+Broader goals around women included utilizing them to increase the population, strengthen the family around a patriarchal structure and control the lives of women.
 Francoism stripped women of all their individual autonomy.
 It defined women based on their social morality.
 The state imposed this through legislative means.
 Women were to be "submissive, devoted and devout".
 José Antonio said that, "Real feminism should not consist in women wanting to carry out men's roles, now considered superior, but in imbuing themselves increasingly with the human and social dignity of feminine roles."
 Father Delgado Capeáns said in 1953 of feminism, "Modern feminism [...] is a symbol of decadence for many people and brings fatal ruile to many souls [ ... ] today's women, with short hair, shirt skirts, who gamble, drink and smoke [...] will bring sad and sorrowful consequences to humanity."
 He went on to suggest that feminism would make women into modern monsters in the mold of Queen Victoria, Catherine de' Medici or Catherine the Great.

 Some feminists in Franco's Spain tried to subvert government goals and change policy by becoming directly involved in government institutions.
 The Castilian Association of Homemakers and Consumers was one organization that attracted the type of feminist that believed that change should come from within.
 They became regime accepted vehicles for female dissent.